jovibor/HexCtrl/README.md

 ```

 ## [](#)Appearance
-To change control's font size - **«Ctrl+MouseWheel»**
+To change control's font size — **Ctrl+MouseWheel**
-To change control's capacity - **«Ctrl+Shift+MouseWheel»**
+To change control's capacity — **Ctrl+Shift+MouseWheel**

 ## [](#)Licensing
 This software is available under the **"MIT License modified with The Commons Clause".**
+Briefly: It is free for any non commercial use.
 [https://github.com/jovibor/HexCtrl/blob/master/LICENSE](https://github.com/jovibor/HexCtrl/blob/master/LICENSE)

-It is free for any non commercial use.

 ## [](#)Help Point
-If you would like to help the author of this project in further project's development you can do it in form of donation:
+If you would like to help the author in further project's development you can do it in form of donation:
-<br><br>

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=M6CX4QH8FJJDL&item_name=Donation&currency_code=USD&source=url)